Classical and quantum chaos in bean- and peanut-shaped billiards: Introduction

-A significant application of the EH framework lies in the study of chaotic billiards, which can be broadly categorised into two types: \textit{scattering billiards} (such as Sinai billiards\cite{bunimovich1991statistical, sinai1963foundations, sinai1970dynamical} and Periodic Lorentz Gas\cite{moran1987diffusion}) and \textit{defocusing billiards} (such as Bunimovich billiards\cite{bunimovich1974ergodic, bunimovich1991conditions}, Limaçon Billiard\cite{RevModPhys.85.869}, Polygonal Billiards with Rounded Corners\cite{harris2007polygonal, PhysRevLett.125.014101, PhysRevE.103.L030201, FLeyvraz1996}).
-A scattering billiard comprises a fixed obstacle (scatterer) with a convex curvature, typically positioned within the billiard boundary as shown in Fig. (\ref{fig1a}).
-The reflection from the scattering components is always followed by angle widening of the initially close trajectories (the green and purple trajectories shown in Fig. (\ref{fig1a})).
-This eventually leads to chaos.
-Chaotic behaviour in defocusing billiards results from the defocusing effect caused by the boundary geometry.
-The defocusing mechanism typically arises when a particle hits a convex boundary\cite{Wojtkowski1986}.
-Defocusing mechanism is an alternative to scattering mechanism.
-In smooth concave billiards, instead of defocusing regions, one finds a focusing regions and hence reflection dynamics becomes regular (e.g., circular and elliptical billiard).
-Walls with zero curvature are characterised by their straight and flat nature, resulting in reflections that are both predictable and non-chaotic (e.g., triangular, square, hexagonal or other polygonal billiards).
-Therefore, the nature of reflections in billiards strongly depends on wall geometry, however, these walls do not induce defocusing or focusing effects by themselves.
+Chaotic billiards can be broadly categorised into two types: \textit{scattering billiards} (such as Sinai billiards\cite{YakovGSinai_1970} and Periodic Lorentz Gas\cite{Moran1987}) and \textit{defocusing billiards} (such as Bunimovich billiards\cite{Bunimovich1974}, Limaçon Billiard\cite{RevModPhys.85.869}, Polygonal Billiards with Rounded Corners\cite{harris2007polygonal}).
+The reflection from a fixed obstacle (scatterer having a convex curvature) placed within the billiard boundary always results in angle widening of the initially proximate trajectories (the green and purple trajectories in \cref{fig1}).
+This is fundamental to the chaotic scattering observed in billiards.
+The defocusing mechanism is an alternative to scattering, where a particle hits a convex boundary\cite{Wojtkowski1986}.
+This behaviour stands in contrast to the focusing mechanism, where reflections from concave boundaries result in regular, integrable dynamics.
+Walls with zero curvature are characterised by their flat nature, resulting in reflections that are non-chaotic (e.g., triangular, square, hexagonal or other polygonal billiards).Therefore, the nature of reflections in billiards strongly depends on wall geometry\cite{chernov2006chaotic, Wojtkowski1986}.
+The more irregular the boundary, the more sensitive the dynamical behaviour is to ICs.

-In this work, we consider the concavity and convexity of the boundary from particle's point of view.
-In other words, we are addressing the curvature of the wall from inside.
-A boundary component $ \dd{\varOmega} $ is classified as focusing (scattering) when it is concave from the inside (outside) of a billiard table.
+From particle's point of view, the notion of curvature is from inside the billiard.
 Mathematically, we assume the sign of curvature ($\kappa$) as follows: